Yidingwyd/SSPM/README.md

 Notably, the scripts only support cubic crystals by now.
 For advanced users, if you want to predict a single crystal structure, you can refer to the `equation` class in `joint_probability.py` and the `find_largest` class in `AB_XY.py`.

+## Predict the lattice parameters of a material with specific composition and crystal structure type
+Run `ABX_Y.py` in `./data` to deduce p(A,B,X|Y).
+In this program, `miu` and `sigma` are the mean value and the standard deviation of the statistics lattice parameters by maximum likelihood estimation.
+You should also change the `result_path` (the path of the above results) and `save_path` (where to save the results of this step) parameters.

+In the `xlsx` file you get, each column represents a different composition from the second to the last.
+Select the column of the composition of interest and sort them from largest to smallest.
+The lattice parameter corresponding to the maximum value is the predicted value.

 ## Predict the composition of a specific crystal structure type
-Firstly, run `ABX_Y.py` in `./data` to deduce p(A,B,X|Y).
-In this program, miu and sigma are the mean value and the standard deviation of the
+Run `AB_Y.py` in `./data` to deduce P(A,B|Y).
+Also, you need to define the parameters of `miu`, `sigma` , `step` (the lattice parameter step defined in `joint_probability.py`), `abx_y_path`, and `save_path`.
+Here, approximate results are deduced by integration of miu ± 2 * sigma.

+In the `xlsx` file you get, the compositions are ranked by P(A,B|Y) from largest to smallest.

+# Data
+To reproduce our paper, you can download the corresponding datasets and convert them into proper formats.
+Please cite the relevant papers as requested by the dataset authors.

 # Acknowledgement
 We developed SSPM based on [CGCNN](https://github.com/txie-93/cgcnn).